-This dataset contains a User's Guide, Codebook, abbreviated survey instruments for each wave, a spreadsheet detailing the derived/recoded/imputed variables for each wave, a document with replicable SPSS code for derived and imputed variables for each wave, and datasets for each wave in file formats native to SPSS (.sav), Stata (.dta), and SAS (.sas7bdat).
+This dataset contains a User's Guide, Codebook, abbreviated survey instruments for each wave, a spreadsheet detailing the derived/recoded/imputed variables for each wave, replicable SPSS code in .sps and .pdf formats to create derived or imputed variables for each wave, and datasets for each wave in file formats native to SPSS (.sav), Stata (.dta), and SAS (.sas7bdat).
 There are also import program files for SAS (.sas), SPSS (.sps), and Stata (.do) to read in the text (.dat) data file, and comma-delimited (.csv) data file for use with spreadsheet programs.